 The structure of Minkowski 5-space - representing the local spatial geometry of the 5-brane - is illustrated in Figure 22.
-Just one real dimension (x) is represented, pointing in some direction in real space, the w and v dimensions being imaginary.
-The plane corresponds to Minkowski 4-space, which is intersected by the 5-dimensional null surface (where spatial intervals are zero) at the 4-dimensional null cone.
+Just one real dimension (x) is represented, pointing in some direction in real space, the \boldsymbol{w} and \boldsymbol{v} dimensions being imaginary.
+The plane corresponds to Minkowski 4-space, which is intersected by the 5-dimensional hyperbolic null surface (where spatial intervals are zero) at the 4-dimensional null cone.
 Analogous to the null cone in Minkowski 4-space, the null surface represents a single location in Minkowski 5-space.
 Note the following:

-- As a direct consequence of this model, two distinct wavefunctions, separated in Minkowski 4-space, can be located on one null surface in Minkowski 5-space that is, by being suitably displaced and oriented in the v direction they become one entangled wavefunction in the 5-brane.
-Turning this around, a more accurate picture would be to consider highly unified structures in the 5-brane being projected into greater diversity in the 4-brane, and then into still greater diversity in the 3-brane.
+- As a direct consequence of this model, two distinct wavefunctions, separated in Minkowski 4-space, can be located on one null surface in Minkowski 5-space that is, by being suitably displaced in the \boldsymbol{v} direction they become one entangled wavefunction in the 5-brane.
+Turning this around, a more accurate picture would be to consider highly unified structures in the 5-brane being projected into greater spatial diversity in the 4-brane, and then into still greater diversity in the 3-brane.
 On this basis it is proposed that the holistic structures in the 5-brane provide a potential mechanism underpinning causality in the lower branes, while avoiding the causal paradoxes typically dogging faster-than-light schemes. - While our elucidation of nonlocality has previously focused on lightlike phenomena, the current model provides the basis for nonlocality on a more general level.
-Recall from section 2.8 that the propagation speed (phase velocity) of a particle wavefunction is given as $c^2/v$ , where v is the velocity of the particle itself.
+Recall from section 2.8 that the propagation speed (phase velocity) of a particle wavefunction is given as c^2/v , where v is the velocity of the particle itself.
 It follows that a lightlike wavefunction adheres to a null cone in Minkowski 4-space, while the wavefunction of a particle with rest mass is confined to regions outside the null cone while traveling faster than light in the 3-brane (the wavefunction of a particle at rest propagates at infinite speed).
-Nevertheless, an appropriate orientation in the v direction places the wavefunction of a massive particle on a null surface in the 5-brane. - Note that wavefunctions of massive particles are extended on the v dimension (in the 5brane), while lightlike wavefunctions are not.
-Given our previous conclusion that real energy emerges in the 5-brane, theorists may find here a clue regarding the origin of rest mass. - Thus far we have been discussing just the spatial metrics of the three lower branes, while a complete understanding of relativity and nonlocality demands an understanding of the spacetime metrics.
-The question is: What are the time signatures for the Minkowski 4+1 and 5+1 spacetimes?
+Accordingly, an appropriate orientation in the \boldsymbol{v} direction places the wavefunction of a massive particle on a null surface in the 5-brane. - Note that wavefunctions of massive particles are oriented in the v direction (in the 5-brane) while lightlike wavefunctions are not.
+Given our previous conclusion that real energy emerges in the 5-brane, we find here a clue regarding the origin of mass, along with a possible mechanism connecting mass with curvature of 3+1 spacetime (or the 4-brane), hence connecting quantum mechanics and gravity.

+• Thus far we have been discussing just the spatial metrics of the three lower branes, while a complete understanding of relativity and nonlocality demands an understanding of the spacetime metrics.
+The key question is: What are the time signatures for the Minkowski 4+1 and 5+1 spacetimes?
 Answering this question is not as obvious as it may seem.
-First, consider that the spatial motions of the w and v dimensions have opposite sense to the flow of time.
-That is, while the w dimension moves in the direction of the past, time in the 3-brane flows towards the future.
-Similarly, time in the 4-brane (which is imaginary!) has opposite sense to the motion of the v dimension in the 5-brane.
-Given these subtleties, detailed derivation of the metric signatures is left in the hands of specialists.
+First, consider that the spatial motions of the \boldsymbol{w} and \boldsymbol{v} dimensions have opposite sense to the flow of time.
+That is, while the \boldsymbol{w} dimension moves in the direction of the past, time in the 3-brane flows towards the future.
+Similarly, time in the 4-brane (which is imaginary!) has opposite sense to the imaginary motion of the \boldsymbol{v} dimension in the 5-brane.
+Given these subtleties, a detailed derivation of the spacetime metric signatures is not addressed here.